pirovc/taxsbp/README.md

 	                        Tab-separated with the fields: sequence id <tab> sequence length <tab> taxonomic id [<tab>
 	                        specialization]
 	  -o <output_file>, --output-file <output_file>
-	                        Path to the output tab-separated file with the fields.
+	                        Path to the output tab-separated file.
+Fields: sequence id <tab> sequence start <tab> sequence end <tab> sequence length <tab> taxonomic id <tab> bin id [<tab> specialization].
 Default: STDOUT -n <nodes_file>, --nodes-file <nodes_file>
 	                        nodes.dmp from NCBI Taxonomy
 	  -m <merged_file>, --merged-file <merged_file>
 	                        merged.dmp from NCBI Taxonomy
-	  -b <bins>, --bins <bins>
-	                        Approximate number of bins (estimated by total length/bin number).
-[Mutually exclusive -l] -l <bin_len>, --bin-len <bin_len>
+	  -l <bin_len>, --bin-len <bin_len>
 	                        Maximum bin length (in bp).
 Use this parameter insted of -b to define the number of bins.
-	                        Default: length of the biggest group [Mutually exclusive -b] -f <fragment_len>, --fragment-len <fragment_len>
+	                        Default: length of the biggest group [Mutually exclusive -b] -b <bins>, --bins <bins>
+	                        Approximate number of bins (estimated by total length/bin number).
+[Mutually exclusive -l] -f <fragment_len>, --fragment-len <fragment_len>
-	                        Fragment sequences into pieces, output accession will be modified with positions:
+	                        Fragment sequences into pieces
-	                        ACCESION/start:end
 	  -a <overlap_len>, --overlap-len <overlap_len>
 	                        Overlap length between fragments [Only valid with -a] -p <pre_cluster>, --pre-cluster <pre_cluster>
-	                        Pre-cluster sequences into rank/taxid/specialization, so they won't be splitted among bins [none,specialization name,taxid,species,genus,...]
-Default: none
+	                        Pre-cluster sequences into any existing rank, leaves or specialization.
+Entries will not be divided in bins ['leaves',specialization name,rank name]
 	  -e <bin_exclusive>, --bin-exclusive <bin_exclusive>
-	                        Make bins rank/taxid/specialization exclusive, so bins won't have mixed sequences.
-When the chosen rank is not present on a sequence lineage, this sequence will be taxid/specialization exclusive. [none,specialization name,taxid,species,genus,...]
-Default: none
+	                        Make bins rank, leaves or specialization exclusive.
+Bins will not have mixed entries.
+When the chosen rank is not present on a sequence lineage, this sequence will be leaf/specialization exclusive. ['leaves',specialization name,rank name]
 	  -s <specialization>, --specialization <specialization>
 	                        Specialization name (e.g. assembly, strain).
-If given, TaxSBP will cluster entries on a specialized level after the taxonomic id.
-The specialization identifier should be provided as an extra collumn in the input_file ans should respect the taxonomic hiercharchy (one taxid -> multiple specializations / one specialization -> one taxid).
-Default: '' -u <update_file>, --update-file <update_file>
+If given, TaxSBP will cluster entries on a specialized level after the leaf.
+The specialization identifier should be provided as an extra collumn in the input_file and should respect the taxonomic hiercharchy: One leaf can have multiple specializations but a specialization is present in only one leaf -u <update_file>, --update-file <update_file>
-	                        Previously generated files to be updated.
-Default: '' --output-unique-seqid
-	                        Output unique sequence ids after fragmentation in the format: seq.id/seq.start:seq.end] -v, --version         show program's version number and exit
+	                        Previously generated clusters to be updated.
+Output only new sequences -w, --allow-merge     When updating, allow merging of existing bins.
+Will output the whole set, not only new bins -t, --silent          Do not print warning to STDERR -v, --version         show program's version number and exit

 ## Manual Installation